replicatedhq/kots/README.md

 4. `okteto exec bash` - Runs bash interactively in the kots pod.
 5. `./bin/kost {{COMMAND}}` - Run the kots commands you need.

+#### Running KOTS in Helm managed mode
+Steps to run in Helm managed mode:
+1. `okteto pipeline deploy`
+2. Ensure your local context is set to your okteto environment
+2. Set the `IS_HELM_MANAGED` environment variable for the kots deployment `kubectl set env deployment/kotsadm IS_HELM_MANAGED=true`
 ### Build V2 (EXPERIMENTAL)

 #### Description